sarychuk/cmput391f16/c391f16a3_ARYCHUK_SYDORA/readme.txt

 			Question 9 -- execute with the command "python3 q9.py <database> <sparql query>" without the quotation marks, while the database is the sqlite database and the query is the sparql query.
+				The test_with_error.ttl file should not show any results as the motto that has been attempted to filter contains an extra "s" in the last part, thus removing it because it doesn't match.

 Python
 Libraries: 	sys